Mara-Li/obsidian-canvas-css-class/README.md

 > - Same for class, the `.` will be added automatically when the CSS class is added.
 > - And, in the same idea, space will be converted to `-` in the class name, and converted to lowercase.

+## Append behavior

+The plugin will add, by default, the css class to `.workspace-leaf.mod-active .view-content` of the canvas file.

+This allows a better compatibility when you switch of focused file, because the css class will be conserved.
+The problem is that the css class is not conserved and exported when you export as an image.

+Changing the behavior to the `body` of Obsidian allow you to export the image conserving the css-class, but if you switch of focused file, the css class will be removed.

+My advice :
+- Use a macro to switch into `body` behavior when you use the command for export as an image (you can use [Quick Add](https://github.com/chhoumann/quickadd) for that)
+- Create a button with [commander](https://github.com/phibr0/obsidian-commander) to quick switch between the two behaviors.

+> **Note**
+> Switching between the two behavior needs to re-focus the canvas file.

+---
 # Installation

 - Install the plugin using the community plugin manager (not yet added)